pinterest tag

 Dip your toes into its warm and inviting waters, paddle along its water-lily-lined shores, or cast a line for a chance to reel in a big catch.
 With its proximity to town and the contagious summer vibes, you may find yourself reluctant to leave.
 If that’s the case, stay a while by booking an overnight stay at Dutch Lake Resort & RV Park, The Lake House, Hotel Civilia, or Jasper Way Inn

-Water Sports on the Clearwater River
+Enjoy Water Sports on the Clearwater River

 After you’ve had a chance to enjoy some leisurely road trip experiences, it’s time to inject a burst of adrenaline into the itinerary.
 With stunning scenery, thrilling rapids, and crystal-clear waters, white-water rafting is the perfect adventure for nature lovers and adrenaline junkies alike.
 Families, couples, and solo adventurers alike will have a blast taking in the beauty of Wells Gray from the water.
 Rest assured, you’ll be in safe hands with Interior Whitewater Expeditions, Liquid Lifestyles, or Riverside Adventures – Wells Gray’s three trusted rafting operators.

 No trip to Clearwater is complete without a self-guided waterfall tour.
 Sure to be the pinnacle of your road trip, the waterfalls out here are loved for their easy accessibility and awe-inspiring power.
 Don’t miss the star attraction, Helmcken Falls.
 Plummeting 141 meters, it rightfully claims its place as the fourth-largest waterfall in Canada.
-You’ll be able to view this majestic wonder from a convenient platform or more experienced hikers can walk around the entirety of the waterfall rim.
+You’ll be able to view this majestic wonder from a convenient platform, or more experienced hikers can walk around the entirety of the waterfall rim.
 For more waterfall recommendations, consult our guide to The 10+ Best Waterfalls in Wells Gray and on the way!

 Helmcken Falls a majestic wonder